-The woman behind it all is Nancy Conrad, an educator passionate about nurturing young innovators and entrepreneurs who will design the future.
-We recently spoke with Conrad about the goals of the Foundation, where angel investors fit in, and how she keeps her husband’s–Charles “Pete” Conrad–legacy alive.
+The woman behind Conrad Foundation is Nancy Conrad, an educator passionate about nurturing young innovators and entrepreneurs who will design the future.
+We recently spoke with Conrad about the goals of the Conrad Foundation, where angel investors fit in, and how she keeps her husband’s–Charles “Pete” Conrad–legacy alive.

 Propel(x): Give us a brief overview of the Conrad Foundation.